smallwat3r/synonym/README.md

 ---

-**synonym** is a small utility tool to rapidly find synonyms directly from your terminal.
+**Synonym** is a small utility tool to find synonyms directly from the command line.
-This util is querying the [thesaurus.altervista.org](https://thesaurus.altervista.org) API.
+It is using the [thesaurus.altervista.org](https://thesaurus.altervista.org) API to query for words.

 List of supported languages:
 ```